Toners, Acne, Reviews, Skincare

 This one aims to gently eat up the dead skin cells blocking the way of your fresh skin underneath while preparing it for your moisturizer.
 After using the Benton Aloe BHA Skin Toner, your skin isn’t a dried-out tight piece of parchment paper; it’s a plump, moisturized (but not oily!) canvas waiting to receive the rest of your routine.

 Chemical exfoliators are much gentler on your skin than manual scrubs and are a great way to get you on the road to a brighter complexion.
 The Benton Aloe BHA Skin Toner contains salicylic acid, a natural chemical exfoliator.
-If you have sensitive, fussy skin, don’t let that scare you, the Benton Aloe BHA Skin Toner is exceptionally gentle.
+If you have sensitive, fussy skin, don’t let that scare you; the Benton Aloe BHA Skin Toner is exceptionally gentle.
 I have very reactive skin, and this goes on like a dream.

-When to use
+When to Use

-2. Shake the bottle and pump some Benton Aloe BHA Skin Toner on your clean palm or on a cotton pad;
+2. Shake the bottle and pump some Benton Aloe BHA Skin Toner on your clean palm or a cotton pad;

 3. Gently apply on the face starting from the inner area of the face, working outwards.
 Don’t forget the neck and cleavage;